Exclusive: FOI Requests Unearth Thus Far Unknown Extent Of UK Government's COVID Vaccine Waste

 Total tops 80,000,000 doses, estimates nearly half a billion pounds of taxpayer cash...

-Documents obtained through Freedom of Information Act (FOI) request by The Stark Naked Brief reveal that the UK Government has wasted over 80 million experimental COVID-19 vaccines since November 2020.
+Documents I obtained through Freedom of Information Act (FOI) request reveal that the UK Government has discarded and donated over 80 million experimental COVID-19 vaccines since November 2020.

-What follows is a simplified summary of two separate FOI requests sent to the UK Health Security Agency (UKHSA).
-These requests focus on the amount of vaccines wasted and illustrate the true cost to taxpayers resulting from the government's mindless bid to vaccinate every soul in Britain.
+What follows is a simplified summary of two separate FOI requests responses from the UK Health Security Agency (UKHSA).

 Total Estimated Cost of Discarded Vaccines